ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 knowledge, in the past years we have observed the increasing development of tools using artificial intelligence.
 We will study the usage of text generation machine learning models in specific knowledge search and analysis assistance.
-We will use two different methodologies for these tasks and we will develop a full web application with which users will be able to ask questions
+We will use two different methods for these tasks and we will develop a full web application with which users will be able to ask questions

 In chapter 2 we will describe and analyze the fundamental theoretical concepts needed for better understanding of this thesis.
 We will also describe the various technologies and their advantage, which we will use for our application development and deployment.

-In chapter 3 we will dive in the details of the two methodologies that we will use.
+In chapter 3 we will dive in the details of the two methods that we will use.
 We will compare them and we will describe their advantages and disadvantages.

 In chapter 4 we will describe the architecture and the implementation of our application.
 We will show the components which construct our application, the